-T Term Definition "complainant" means an individual who reports experiencing gender-based harassment or violence.
-Conduct Officer or A conduct or hearing officer is an individual designated by the Director of Hearing Officer Student Conduct to adjudicate cases involving allegations of conduct violations.
-Conduct Referral Report or complaint that alleges violations of the Student Code of Conduct by a student(s) or student organization(s).
+TERM DEFINTION Conduct Referral A report or complaint that alleges violations of the Student Code of Conduct by a student(s) or student organization(s).
 Consent (general) Consent is generally defined as knowing, voluntary, and clear permission for something to occur.
 For a more specific definition of consent in the context of sexual activity, please see the definition below.
-Consent (in the context of sexual activity, as defined in Policy 1025 ) Consent is defined as knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
+Consent (in the context of sexual activity) Consent is defined as knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 The existence of consent is based on the totality of circumstances, including the context in which the alleged consent occurred.
 Silence does not necessarily constitute consent and coercion, force, or threat of either party invalidates consent.
-Consent cannot be given where a person is incapacitated due to drugs or alcohol; or where a person has a disability; or is not of legal age to consent as defined by law.
+Consent cannot be given where a person is incapacitated; or where a person has a disability; or is not of legal age to consent as defined by law.
 Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
 Consent can be withdrawn at any time.
 Previous relationships or prior consent cannot imply consent to future sexual acts.
 Incapacitation Incapacitation includes but is not limited to being asleep, drugged, intoxicated, or unconscious.
 Mitigating Factors A mitigating factor is information, used during sanctioning (i.e., after a violation has been determined to have occurred), that may decrease the sanction.
-Some factors may include but are not limited to a student's past conduct record and steps taken to remedy their behavior.
-Notice Written notice of the alleged violations of the Code.
+Some factors may include but are not limited to a student's past conduct record and steps taken to remedy their behavior Notice Written notice of the alleged violations of the Code.
 Notice will be presumed to have been furnished when the notice is sent to the student's Virginia Tech email address or, when appropriate, provided at a prehearing meeting.
 Preponderance of the evidence The Office of Student Conduct uses preponderance of the evidence to determine whether or not a student has violated a policy in the Student Code of Conduct .
 This determination is made based on the information available to determine if it is more likely than not that a violation occurred.
 Respondent Any student or student organization alleged to have violated the Student Code of Conduct.
-In cases involving gender-based violence that are referred by Title IX, "respondent" means a Virginia Tech student who is alleged to have participated in gender-based harassment or violence.
-Student For the purposes of disciplinary action, a "student" is defined as any individual who has accepted an offer of admission as an undergraduate, graduate, or professional student and who has not yet graduated or officially transferred to another institution.
-Student For the purposes of disciplinary action, a "student organization" includes Organization Registered Student Organizations (RSO), Extended Campus Student Organizations (ECSO), and University Chartered Organizations (UCSO), as

-Term Definition defined in university policy 8010 .
-University Official A university official is any person given authority by the University to perform administrative or professional responsibilities, including, but not limited to university police officers, resident assistants, graduate/teaching assistants, administrative support staff, faculty, etc. University Property University property or university facilities are any location, either permanent or or University temporary, owned or leased by Virginia Tech, and includes satellite campuses Facilities and offices.
+TERM DEFINITION Student For the purposes of disciplinary action, a "student" is defined as any individual who has accepted an offer of admission as an undergraduate, graduate, or professional student and who has not yet graduated or officially transferred to another institution.
+Student Organization For the purposes of disciplinary action, a "student organization" includes Registered Student Organizations (RSO), Extended Campus Student Organizations (ECSO), and University Chartered Organizations (UCSO), as defined in university policy 8010 .
+University Official A university official is any person given authority by the university to perform administrative or professional responsibilities, including, but not limited to university police officers, resident advisors, graduate/ teaching assistants, administrative support staff, faculty, etc. University Property or University Facilities University property or university facilities are any location, either permanent or temporary, owned or leased by Virginia Tech, and includes satellite campuses and offices.
 This includes, but is not limited to, the buildings, grounds, and the surrounding perimeters, including the parking lots, field locations, classrooms, alternate work or class locations, and university owned or leased vehicles.
 Witness A witness is a person who provides relevant information about an incident in a hearing or through a written statement.
 Character witnesses are not generally considered relevant.

-V. PROHIBITED CONDUCT
+V. Prohibited Conduct